Fast Intra-kernel Isolation and Security with IskiOS: Enhancing Security with PKK

 We also need it to be \emph{race free}, with no timing windows during which a return address can be modified by an attacker on another core.
 Previous shadow stack implementations~\cite{RAD:ICDCS01, ROPdefender:ACIACCS11, ShadowStack:ASIACCS15, SoKShiningLight:SP19, RFG:MSRC} have instrumented function prologues to copy the return address from the original stack to the shadow stack.
 Such designs leave the return address vulnerable to modification by another thread after the call instruction saves it but before the function prologue copies it.
 Several previous schemes~\cite{RAD:ICDCS01, ROPdefender:ACIACCS11, RFG:MSRC} also exhibit races in function epilogues when they verify the validity of the return address (or copy it from the shadow stack back to the original stack) prior to executing a return instruction: the return address can be corrupted after it is validated (or copied from the shadow stack) but before the called function returns.
 While the windows of vulnerability in these schemes are small, real-world implementations such as Microsoft's Return Flow Guard (RFG)~\cite{RFG:MSRC} and Clang's shadow stack for x86-64~\cite{Clang10ShadowCallStack:Web} were removed quickly after their public release as the inherent races were shown to be exploitable.

-{\System} utilizes our PKK mechanism, together with call-site modification, to provide what we believe to be \emph{the first write-protected, race-free shadow stack for the x86}.
+{\System} utilizes PKK, together with call-site modification, to provide what we believe to be \emph{the first write-protected, race-free shadow stack for the x86}.
 To avoid the need for a separate stack pointer, we utilize a \emph{parallel shadow stack}~\cite{ShadowStack:ASIACCS15} design in which all shadow stack entries are located at a constant offset from their locations on the original stack.
-To protect the shadow stack from tampering, we dedicate one of the kernel protection keys to pages used for shadow stacks.
+To protect the shadow stack from tampering, we dedicate one of the kernel protection keys to pages used for shadow stacks (and the pages that map to the same frames in physmap).
 During normal execution, write access to the shadow stack is disabled while read access remains enabled.
-When {\System} needs to write a copy of the return address to the shadow stack, it temporarily enables write access to the shadow stack's protection key (PKEY~2) in the \texttt{pkru}, writes the return address to the shadow stack, and then revokes write access.
+When {\System} needs to write a copy of the return address to the shadow stack, it temporarily enables write access to the shadow stack's protection key (PKEY~2) in the \texttt{pkru} (this impacts only the current hardware thread), writes the return address to the shadow stack, and then revokes write access.
 Function return requires no changes to the \texttt{pkru} as the shadow stack is always readable.

-To provide race-freedom, {\System} modifies the default calling convention to pass the return address as a parameter to each function rather than pushing it onto the stack.
-We modify the code generator to reserve register \texttt{\%r10} for this purpose.
+To provide race-freedom, {\System} modifies the default calling convention to pass the return address to each function in a register, rather than pushing it onto the stack.
+We modify the code generator to reserve \texttt{\%r10} for this purpose.
 When a caller wishes to make a function call, it first stores \texttt{\%r10} (which holds the address of the function to which the caller itself should return) to the shadow stack and then loads the return address for the \emph{callee} into \texttt{\%r10}.
-On function return, control is redirected to the address saved in \texttt{\%r10} via a jump through register instruction.
-This calling convention never uses a return address stored on the unprotected stack.
+On function return, control is redirected to the address saved in \texttt{\%r10} via a jump-through-register instruction.
+We could also, of course, compare the main and shadow stack copies of the return address and raise an exception if they differ, but there seems to be no point: when running IskiOS, the main-stack return address is entirely unused, and attackers have no motivation to change it.